Whey Protein Powder Without Sucralose or Stevia

 What Are Refined Sugars -

-Different from the natural sugar within fruits and vegetables, refined sugars undergo intensive processing to the point of losing all surrounding minerals and fiber that would otherwise accompany a natural sugar through your digestive tract, aiding the process.
+Different from the natural sugar within fruits and vegetables, refined sugars undergo intensive processing to the point of losing all surrounding minerals and fiber that would otherwise accompany a raw sugar through your digestive tract, aiding the process.
 Where natural sugars are made welcome by the body, refined sugars cause a lot of confusion and throw the body out of balance.
 Shortly after consuming refined sugar, blood sugar levels peak, creating a cascading effect spiking insulin levels.
 Your appetite will soon return as the "sugar rush" (sugar high) abates.
 When a protein brand markets its whey with statements such as "contains no artificial sweeteners" but rather "natural sugar," this means refined natural sugar that does not help you achieve your most excellent health in any quantity.

 What Are Artificial Sweeteners -